Toastmasters is still useful. Let's start there.

 - getting human reactions

-Articulated is better for:
+Articulated is designed for:

 - private daily reps